 Design Features of Current Limiting Reactor

 When limiting a short-circuit current, the reactance of the current limiting reactor should not decrease on account of saturation due to the flow of heavy current through its windings.

 An air-cored current limiting reactor is generally put into application.
-As iron core reactors are costly and heavy and also introduces eddy current and hysteresis losses.
+Iron core reactors are costly and heavy and also introduce eddy current and hysteresis losses.

 Types of Current Limiting Reactor

 Bare Type Reactor

 It consists of circular coils or bars of stranded coils installed in several specially designed concrete slabs.
 This arrangement of reactor provides a very rigid mechanical support against the forces which are developed during the time of faults.

 A concrete base and porcelain post insulators provide the necessary insulation with the earth.
-This reactor is also known as dry type or concrete reactor.
+This type of current limiting reactor is also known as a dry type or concrete reactor.

 Cooling is done in these current limiting reactors by natural ventilation.
 Sometimes forced air and heat exchanger are also employed.
 For large coils, we will experience difficulty in cooling with help of fans.

 For outdoor services, these reactors are unsuitable.
 We can use them for voltage levels up to 33 kV.

 Shielded or Oil-immersed Type

 It consists of a cooling and insulation arrangement similar to that of an ordinary transformer.
 These reactors can be put into application for any voltage levels and outdoor and indoor applications.

 They have a smaller size in comparison to the dry-type reactors.
 It provides higher safety against flash-over and higher thermal capacity.

 This type of reactor has an air-cored or iron-cored construction.
 The iron-cored type has a saturation problem during short circuits.